sokil/DeployBundle/README.md

 ```

 If no task specified then `default` task bundle will be run.
 This task bundle may be defined in configuration, but if it omitted, then default task consists of all tasks in order of `config` section.
+Tasks and task bundles both may be specified in cli options, then tasks will be run in order of first occurrence.
+Task bundle also may contain other bundles.

 # Tasks